Anywhere Real Estate Inc. (HOUS) Shares Up Despite Recent Market Volatility

 HOUS’s Market Performance

-The stock of Anywhere Real Estate Inc. (HOUS) has seen a -7.47% decrease in the past week, with a -41.24% drop in the past month, and a -31.00% fall in the past quarter.
-The volatility ratio for the week is 8.21%, and the volatility levels for the past 30 days are at 6.81% for HOUS.
-The simple moving average for the last 20 days is -24.58% for HOUS stock, with a simple moving average of -44.33% for the last 200 days.
+The stock of Anywhere Real Estate Inc. (HOUS) has seen a 2.36% increase in the past week, with a -38.24% drop in the past month, and a -31.31% fall in the past quarter.
+The volatility ratio for the week is 9.79%, and the volatility levels for the past 30 days are at 7.27% for HOUS.
+The simple moving average for the last 20 days is -16.47% for HOUS stock, with a simple moving average of -39.82% for the last 200 days.

 Analysts’ Opinion of HOUS